moritzploss/polychat/README.md

 version aims to improve and expand the original design and was built with TypeScript, React, Redux and MongoDB.

-The original Node.js `backend` server is currently being rebuilt using Elixir (and Phoenix).
-See the `backend_elixir` directory for more information.

 ## What it looks like

 <img width="500px" src="./screenshots/1.png" />